Mbappe under fire for skipping France duty while fit enough to play for Real Madrid | Flashscore.com

 "But when you come off the bench in the Champions League and you start a league game, it makes things fuzzy.
 He's a special player.
 We've known that with Michel Platini, when we still wanted him with us when he was injured."

+In a video released by the French Football Federation (FFF) on Monday, Deschamps said: "Kylian embodies a lot of things...
+The interests of the clubs and the interests of the national teams inevitably diverge.

+"We must also remember that the employer is the club, not the federation."

-Mbappe's situation is more complicated because the former Paris St Germain player is the national team captain after being handed the armband ahead of Antoine Griezmann, who last week announced his retirement from international football.
+Mbappe's situation is more complicated because the former Paris St Germain player is the France captain after being handed the armband ahead of Antoine Griezmann, who last week announced his retirement from international football.

+"(The captaincy) is on my mind.
+But, as I do every time, the key is to discuss it with the players involved," coach Deschamps added.

+"Obviously, with Kylian our captain, and Antoine, who was the vice-captain, both missing, it means there will definitely be others for these two matches."

 Griezmann's commitment to Les Bleus was never in doubt as the Atletico Madrid forward played a record 84 consecutive matches for his country between 2017 and 2024.